 If you activate too much gluten when making an American-style cake with American flour, your cake will be chewy.
 Syrup can add moisture to a dry cake, but it can’t hide chewy.

 - Whisk dry ingredients together thoroughly.

 - Whip eggs/yolks/whites (depending on your recipe) with sugar until very light in color, tripled in volume and creamy.
 You’ll know it’s ready when a bit of egg mixture dropped back into the bowl sits on top of the rest for at least 10 seconds before sinking back in.
+This is called the ribbon stage.
 The egg mixture will be very light and poufy.
 Some recipes will call for whipped yolks and whites.
 In this case, whip the yolks first, as the emulsifiers in the yolk will allow this mixture to stand for a few minutes without deflating.
 If you beat the whites first, you’ll end up with a watery mess.
 I’m telling you.

 - Sift dry ingredients over the egg mixture and gently but thoroughly fold together

 - Fold in melted butter at the end (if your recipe calls for it).

 After baking, egg-foam cakes are generally completely cooled in the pan upside down (so they don’t collapse before the proteins in the eggs and flour set up).

 Egg Foam Method Q & A